Code-Institute-Submissions/first-milestone-project-48/README.md

 ### Contact Page tests

+1. **Contact Us form function**
+    1. Go to the "Contact" page
+    2. Move the mouse over Let us Help you button for hover color scheme on the button to change
+    3. Try the Let us Help you button with no field details added to verify that an error message about the required field appears
+    4. Try to submit the form with an invalid email address and verify that a relevant error message appears
+    5. Try to submit the form with no phone number and verify that a relevant error message appears
+    6. Try to submit the form with no enquiry description and verify that a relevant error message appears
+    7. Try to submit the form with all fields and valid email address and verify that its successful and remains on the "Contact" page
+    8. Repeat steps 1 to 7 on Smaller screen sizes for same results and verify responsiveness
+    9. Repeat steps 1 to 7 on Mobile view for same results and verify responsiveness

+2. **Google map feature**
+    1. Go to the "Contact" page
+    2. Move the mouse over the Google map feature and verify scroll and zoom functionality works
-form functions with and without mandatory fields entered form submit button hover and send functions google map responds and opens in new tab correctly mobile view displays table content clearly and forms work
+    3. Click View larger map button and verify Google Maps responds and opens in a new browser tab
+    4. Repeat steps 1 to 3 on Smaller screen sizes for same results and verify responsiveness
+    5. Repeat steps 1 to 3 on Mobile view for same results and verify responsiveness

 ### Gallery Page tests

+1. **Gallery display functions**
+    1. Go to the "Gallery" page
-click any picture to display image with caption click arrows left and right for next photo select thumbnail button to show all photos select slideshow to automatically scroll photos
+    2. Click any picture shown to display that image with caption and verify background is opaque
+    3. Click right hand arrow and then left and right hand arrows to verify the next photo's display in view
+    4. Select thumbnail button (top right of screen) to verify all photos appear on the right side of the screen
+    5. Click any thumbnail picture to verify it displays with its corresponding caption
+    6. Select Start slideshow (top right of screen) to verify all photos cycle through slideshow mode with its corresponding caption
+    7. Click Pause slideshow (top right of screen) to verify the slideshow pauses on the desired photo
-Close display to return to gallery page mobile view displays gallery content clearly and functions work
+    8. Select Close (top right of screen) to verify you return to the "Gallery" page
+    9. Repeat steps 1 to 8 on Smaller screen sizes for same results and verify responsiveness
+    10. Repeat steps 1 to 8 on Mobile view for same results and verify responsiveness

 ## Deployment (To do)